 Spices or lack there of

-The cuisine in Argentina is exquisite, the meat, wine and empanadas are famous around the world.
+The cuisine in Argentina is exquisite; the meat, wine and empanadas are famous around the world.
 However, this culture is not a fan of spices.
-Typically things are cooked without salt or pepper….or much of anything else.
-If you like hot sauces and are planning to travel to Argentina, pack some into your luggage!
+Typically things are cooked without salt or pepper…. or much of anything else.
+If you like hot sauce and are planning to travel to Argentina, pack some into your luggage!
 Here there is absolutely nothing remotely spicy.

-Vendors or people working in stores appreciate small change and if you hand them only 100 peso bills (the highest value bill), they will usually ask you for something smaller.
-If they don’t have a peso or centavos to give you back as change, they might commonly offer you a candy instead!
+Vendors or people working in stores appreciate small change and if you hand them only 100 or 500 peso bills, they will usually ask you for something smaller.
+If they don’t have a peso or centavos to give you back as change, they commonly offer you a candy instead!

 Written by Chloe Moore